-For around 2 years, I’ve been working mostly with super automatic espresso machines here on Coffeeness.
+For the past two years, I have been working mostly with super-automatic espresso machines here on Coffeeness.
 I must have tested and reviewed at least 20 machines so far.
-Today I’d like to present a popular machine in the (relatively) low-price category: the KRUPS EA8108.
+Today, I would like to present a popular machine in the (relatively) low-price category: the KRUPS EA8108.

 You can find all the reviews on the best espresso machines here.

-One thing that I especially like about this machine is that it’s a truly small automatic espresso machine that can fit in many kitchens.
-It’s also an affordable option for someone living in an apartment or shared dorm, or really any budget-minded person or family.
+One thing that I especially like about this machine is that it is a truly small automatic espresso machine that can fit in many kitchens.
+It is also an affordable option for someone living in an apartment or shared dorm, or really any budget-minded person or family.

 Of course, we need to look at this machine from a slightly different angle.
-It’s not quite fair to compare a machine in this price class with a more expensive machine that costs over $800.
+It’s not quite fair to compare a machine in this price class with a more expensive machine that costs more than $800.

 Nevertheless, this price class is very interesting for my readers because many are looking for an entry-level machine that will help guide them into the world of automatic espresso machines.

-I’ve already reviewed a more expensive KRUPS machine, the KRUPS EA8808, when it came onto the market.
-However, this machine is more expensive on Amazon.
+I have already reviewed a more expensive KRUPS machine, the KRUPS EA8808, when it came onto the market.
+You can find it on Amazon.

-I also have higher expectations from the machines in that higher price class, which explains why the EA8808 received a lower grade in comparison to Melitta machines.
-But let’s go back to the EA8108.
+I also have higher expectations from the machines in that higher price class, which explains why the KRUPS EA8808 received a lower grade in comparison to Melitta machines.
+However, let’s go back to the KRUPS EA8108.

 KRUPS EA8108 Review – Summary of the Highlights

-When testing the KRUPS EA8108, I concentrated on the most important aspects of an automatic espresso machine: How well can it make espresso, and how easy is it to make milk foam that I can use in drinks like cappuccinos, caffe lattes or latte macchiatos?
-I also considered other important criteria such as how noisy the machine was and how easy it was to use.
-You can find the EA8108 on Amazon.
+When testing the KRUPS EA8108, I concentrated on the most important aspects of an automatic espresso machine: How well can it make espresso, and how easy is it to make milk foam for drinks like cappuccinos, caffe lattes or latte macchiatos?
+I also considered other important criteria, such as how noisy the machine was and how easy it was to use.
+You can find the KRUPS EA8108 on Amazon.

 Advantages and Disadvantages of the KRUPS EA8108